 "You know why my show is good?
 Because the network officials say you're not smart enough to get what I'm doing, and every day I fight for you.
 I tell them how smart you are.
 Turns out, I was wrong.
 You people are stupid."

 —Dave Chappelle after being drowned out at a stand-up show by the audience screaming "I'm Rick James, bitch!"

 "People aren't as stupid as you think, they're even stupider."

 —Stig 'Stikkan' Anderson, Former manager of ABBA

 "Their stupidity does not amaze me, its when they're smart that amazes me.
 It's baffling whenever you find someone who's smart; incredible.
 Soon you'll have zoos for such things."

-"[The] sentences are there, I believe, as a subtle way to communicate to the smarter people in her audience this message: 'Look at how much money these assholes pay me to lie to their face.' ...this is performance art.
+"'Look at how much money these assholes pay me to lie to their face.' ...this is performance art.
 Well, and a con job.
 But rarely have I seen a Coulter column where she made so obvious her disdain, perhaps outright hate, for her audience and how stupid they are to buy her act.
 It’s like writing an article about Apocalypse Now where you routinely reference the dance numbers, just to see who is dumb enough to keep nodding along."

 —Amanda Marcotte on Ann Coulter